stldsa/site/README.md

     $ docker-compose run web bash

 and close the shell with `Ctrl+D`.
 Alternatively you can run one-off commands with `docker-compose run web <command>`.
 You may want to create an alias with `alias stldsa="docker-compose run web"` that allows you to run commands with `stldsa <command>`.
 Persist this alias across shell sessions by adding `>> ~/.bashrc` (Linux) or `>> ~/.bash_profile` (macOS) to the alias command.

-You're all set up!
-You can close out of the container shell with `Ctrl+D`.
-Reopen the shell at any time if you would like to develop inside the container, or run commands with `docker-compose run web <command>`, OR create an alias such as with `alias stldsa="docker-compose run web"`.

 ## Create a local admin account